osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 Creating Assets
-  In a PI System, an asset is interpreted as an AF Element.
+  In a PI Server, an asset is interpreted as an AF Element.
 The properties in the asset objects are interpreted as follows:

 +----------------+-------------+---------------+------------------------------------------------------------+